SEARCH OUR FAQ PAGE HERE:

 Comfortable, active clothing is recommended for your time in the air.
 Each guest will be moving around the course in a full-body harness.
 This means that guests will want to wear pants or longer shorts and full coverage shirts to ensure the most comfort while in the full-body harness.
 (You will be very active while in the air and you will want to wear the kind of clothing that will allow you to move with the most comfort and coverage possible.)

 We do require closed toed shoes.
 This means no sandals or slip-ons.
-Jewelry and loose items are not allowed on the course.
-We also ask that long hair is secured in pony-tails.
-For more info visit our Prepare For The Air page.
+Loose Jewelry is not allowed on the course.
+We also ask that long hair is secured in low pony-tails.

 Q: What happens if there is inclement weather?